Close

 Failure of a food or beverage facility to meet any of these standards could lead to a violation, removal of the lights, or even a shutdown until the lighting is brought into compliance.
 As the lighting expert, the customer will appreciate that you know the ropes and can correctly advise them to keep them safe and on the right side of the law.

-Go into your next project knowing the fixtures you recommend are fully NSF-tested and approved for usage in a demanding food processing, preparation or storage environment.
+Go into your next project knowing the fixtures you recommend are fully NSF-tested and approved for usage in a demanding food processing, preparation, or storage environment.

 Josh SchroederBy: Josh Schroeder, Managing Member at Lumen Link, LLC